My Husband Is a Disappointing Father: 10 Ways to Handle It

 9. Try working as a team

-It’s time to stop saying, “my husband is a disappointing father,” and start claiming progress.
+It’s time to stop saying, “My husband is a disappointing father,” and start working together toward solutions.
 You’re in this together, so instead of resenting him, work together as a team from now on.

-Be there for each other and work as a team.
+Be there for each other and view this as a partnership.

 10. Seek professional help